 However, when someone with problem drinking begins to have negative consequences of their drinking, they can rein it in.
-Problem drinking versus alcoholism lies in the ability to experience these consequences and self-correct.
+The difference between problem drinking and alcohol addiction lies in the ability to experience these consequences and self-correct.
 Problem drinkers can learn from their mistakes.
-They can realize “Hmmm…maybe I did have one too many last night.
-I’m not going to do that again” and they don’t.
+They can realize, “Hmmm…maybe I did have one too many last night.
+I’m not going to do that again,” and they don’t.
 They can go back to normal drinking.

-Alcoholism is far different.
-Like the movie “Groundhog Day,” alcoholics are on a continual loop of drinking and consequences, with no ability to self-correct.
-The dangerous thing is that alcoholism is a progressive disease.
-You can start out a problem drinker and develop alcoholism.
+Like the movie “Groundhog Day,” people addicted to alcohol are on a continual loop of drinking and consequences, with no ability to self-correct.
+The dangerous thing is that addiction is a progressive disease.
+You can start out a problem drinker and develop an addiction.
 You might intersperse periods of heavy and light drinking, thinking you can control it, but as the cycles progress, they will likely get worse.
-You might come to feel like alcohol is an old friend, someone you want to spend time with before he or she goes away again.
+You might come to feel like alcohol is an old friend, someone you want to spend time with before they go away again.

-The three things alcoholics don’t know (and know they don’t know) when they begin drinking:
+The three things people addicted to alcohol don’t know (and know they don’t know) when they begin drinking:

 - How much they will drink.

 - Whether other drugs will be involved once the drinking starts.